 So can 3D meat overcome these obstacles?

-Redefine Meat in Israel is attempting to overcome the steep learning curve to get people tasting and purchasing as much 3D-printed meat as possible.
+Redefine Meat in Israel attempts to overcome the steep learning curve to get people tasting and purchasing as much 3D-printed meat as possible.
 A partnership has been struck with importer Giraudi Meats to distribute their product around Europe after a $170 million fundraiser allowed them to establish a headquarters and expand into the Netherlands.

 The current cost of production, however, is around $40 per kilo, meaning that the meat has more or less remained a dish for high-end European restaurants only.
 But, with a thousand signed up already, Refine Meats feel they’re achieving their goals just by helping cut down on some meat use.
-As breeding meat animals are responsible for one-third of the planet’s water consumption, take up 45% of the earth’s surface and result in the extension of species and deforestation of many areas, anything, suggests Chief Executive Eshchar Ben-Shitrit, is better than nothing.
+As breeding meat animals are responsible for one-third of the planet’s water consumption, take up 45% of the earth’s surface and result in the extension of species and deforestation of many areas, anything suggests Chief Executive Eshchar Ben-Shitrit, is better than nothing.

-So will popular influence ever change?
+So will widespread influence ever change?